 From gravlax to laufabrauð (a beautifully decorated, thin fried bread) to jólaöl (a festive drink consisting of malt and orange soda), there are plenty of seasonal delicacies to taste in Iceland.
 A word of warning: if you plan to eat out, make sure that you book in advance.
 In Reykjavik, Christmas is very much a family holiday, and many restaurants will be closed on December 25th and occasionally throughout the Christmas period.
 If you are looking for a place to eat, make sure you consult this useful list compiled by the guys at the Reykjavik Tourist Board.

-New Year’s Eve in Iceland means fireworks, fireworks and fireworks (and probably snow).
+New Year’s Eve in Iceland means fireworks, fireworks and fireworks (and probably and hopefully some snow).
 At midnight the whole town goes ablaze with tons of sparkles and flares being lit up in every street and every corner.
 If you are planning to enjoy the show, dress up in comfy boots and a thick jacket and head to a good viewing spot.
 The most popular ones are Perlan and Hallgrimskirkjan.

 Finally, remember that the days are extremely short in Iceland during winter!
 At Christmastime, for instance, there are on average 4 hours of daylight, as the sun rises around 11:20 and sets around 15:30.
 Make good use of the limited daylight, and keep an eye on the weather forecast.

 Is there anything we forgot to mention?
 What do you advise for a perfect Christmas break in Reykjavik?